A Weekend in Warsaw

 What do you do when you have a free weekend off and a couple of days off the following week?
-You book a weekend break, of course!
+You book a weekend break to wonderful Warsaw, of course!
 Our most spontaneous trip to date!
-I booked the flights in my lunch break on Friday afternoon and we flew at 0610 the follow morning.
-It just so happened Joel had a week off and I didn't but after mentioning this to my boss he asked if I wanted a couple of days off, to which I said 'yes'.
+I booked the flights in my lunch break on Friday afternoon and we flew at 0610 the following morning.
+It just so happened Joel had a week off and I didn’t but after mentioning this to my boss he asked if I wanted a couple of days off, to which I said ‘yes’.

 We hired some Lime scooters and they were so much fun!
 You can download the app and pick them up almost anywhere in the city.
 Stick to their drop off rules though otherwise they’ll tell you off and charge you for the pleasure.
 Our intention was to visit Łazienki Park on them but you can’t take them in.
 So we dropped them off and continued on foot.
 The park is massive.
 It covers some 76 hectares, so be prepared to spend a good amount of time there to get around it all.
 You might even catch sight of a red squirrel.
 They are pretty friendly and curious to see if you have any food for them.